Helen Miller and Edwin Glover Awards

 Now accepting grant applications for the 2023 Helen Miller and Edwin Glover PCAS Research Awards.
 Please see below for more information and a download with complete application requirements, including the submission deadline of March 31, 2023.

-The Payne County Audubon Society supports research and conservation through two grants named in honor of founding members Helen Miller and the late Edwin Glover.
-The grants provide $1000 to students at any level conducting field-based research on any native plants or animals in Oklahoma.
+The Payne County Audubon Society supports research and conservation through two grants named in honor of founding members Helen Miller and Edwin Glover.
+These grants provide up to $1000 to students at any level conducting field-based research on any native plants or animals in Oklahoma.
 Special consideration is given to projects that address the behavior, conservation, or natural history of birds.

-Proposals will be judged by a committee of PCAS members that will rank overall merit based on financial need explained by the researcher, professionalism of presentation, articulation of the question or need the proposal addresses, and significance of the work to Oklahoma.
+Proposals will be judged by a committee that will rank merit based on financial need, articulation of the question or need the proposal addresses, and significance of the work to Oklahoma.
 Previous recipients are invited to apply but will be ranked lower than new proposals of comparable merit.
-To apply, prepare a written proposal in MS Word, double-spaced, using 11-pt or larger font, and with a maximum length of 3 pages (not including lit cited and budget).
+To apply, prepare a written proposal in MS Word, double-spaced, using 11-pt or larger font, and with a maximum length of 2 pages (not including lit cited and budget).
 Present the information in the following order:

 - name, institution, and contact information